19hours/sg-statutes/Acts/Accountants Act.md

 (c) use in connection with his name or otherwise assume, use, or advertise any title or description tending to convey the impression that he is a public accountant registered under this Act, or that he is otherwise authorised to provide public accountancy services in Singapore.

-(2) A body corporate which is not approved as an accounting corporation under this Act shall not —
+(2) Subject to subsection (3A), a body corporate which is not approved as an accounting corporation under this Act shall not —

 (a) provide public accountancy services in Singapore;